cocos/cocos-docs/en/extension/asset-management.md

 ### Move and delete assets

-As the assets will be generated after the import of the corresponding `meta` file, so separate delete and move the asset file itself will result in data consistency in the database damage, it is recommended to use a dedicated AssetDB interface to complete these tasks
+As the assets will be generated after the import of the corresponding `meta` file, so separate delete and move the asset file itself will result in data consistency in the database damage, it is recommended to use a dedicated AssetDB interface to complete these tasks:

 ```js
 Editor.assetdb.move (srcUrl, destUrl);
 Editor.assetdb.delete ([url1, url2]);
 ```

-For more information about these interfaces, please refer to [AssetDB API Main](api/asset-db/asset-db-main.md) and [AssetDB API Renderer](api/asset-db/asset-db-renderer.md).
+For more information about these interfaces, please refer to the [AssetDB API Main](api/asset-db/asset-db-main.md) and [AssetDB API Renderer](api/asset-db/asset-db-renderer.md) documentation.